admalledd/website/content/pages/mc-index.md

 The address is "mc.admalledd.com" for the server address. we also have a mumble server set up at "vps1.admalledd.com" (currently these are on the same machine, but please use the separate address in case things have to move around.)

+[Map render](http://www.admalledd.com/mc/map/) of the main server for online viewing

 **Helpful external links**
 -----------------